Student Partnership Agreement Small Project funding

 Funding of up to £1000 for projects that involve meaningful collaboration between University of Edinburgh staff and students.

-Funding is available for projects which enhance the student experience.
-We particularly welcome projects that focus on the priority themes from the Student Partnership Agreement 2022-23.
+Funding is available for projects that enhance the student experience and where students and staff work in partnership throughout.
+We particularly welcome projects that focus on the priority themes from the Student Partnership Agreement.

 Small projects must involve meaningful collaboration between staff and students.

 - Projects must involve both students and staff as named collaborators on the application.

 - Projects must involve both students and staff in the work of the project.

 - Projects should have the potential to make a measurable impact on the student experience.

 We expect projects to include some form of evaluation of activities within the timeframe of the project.

 - Consideration should be given to how successful activity could be sustained in future years.

 - Projects are particularly welcome that focus on one of the Student Partnership Agreement key priorities listed below, but projects focused on other work that will enhance the student experience will be considered.